 ELP is aligned with the GSAS Oral English Language Requirement and is designed to feed directly into the Bok Center’s Professional Communication Program for International Teachers and Scholars.

 ELP instructors lead core classes of 12 to 15 students every morning and in the afternoon, students participate in program-wide activities.
 The morning classes offer a student-centered learning environment in which to activate your English language skills, focusing on speaking, listening, reading, and writing.
-You’ll practice these skills by engaging with academic materials across the disciplines, exploring current events of interest, and reflecting on issues related to cross-cultural communication.
+You’ll practice these skills by engaging with academic materials across disciplines, exploring current events of interest, and reflecting on issues related to cross-cultural communication.
 Class time is largely spent on discussion, student presentations, and feedback.
 You are expected to actively participate in your learning community by preparing for class, contributing meaningfully to discussions, and providing constructive feedback to classmates.
 In the afternoons and on Saturdays, you will participate in program-wide workshops, site visits, lectures, and visits to key Harvard offices in order to learn more about your new environment and to practice the skills you are building in an authentic context.

 Take a look at a sample calendar from last year’s program to get an idea of how your day will be structured!